Russian missiles hit Ukrainian city of Sumy during Palm Sunday celebrations, killing more than 30

 Ukraine has endorsed a broader U.S. ceasefire proposal, but Russia has effectively blocked it by imposing far-reaching conditions.
 European governments have accused Putin of dragging his feet.

 Retired Lt.
-Gen. Keith Kellogg, Trump’s special envoy to Ukraine and Russia, said Sunday that the Sumy attack crossed “any line of decency” and that the White House remained committed to ending the conflict.
+Gen. Keith Kellogg, Trump’s special envoy to Ukraine and Russia, said the Sumy attack crossed “any line of decency” and that the White House remained committed to ending the conflict.

 “There are scores of civilian dead and wounded.
 As a former military leader, I understand targeting, and this is wrong.
 It is why President Trump is working hard to end this war," he said.